jbowman86/Bike_Sharing_Program/README.md

 ![](https://github.com/jbowman86/Bike_Sharing_Program/blob/ec964eb9723ea10f462aabe3b45768061943a633/Images/NYC_Peaki_Riding_Hours.png)

 The bar graph displayed above depicts the number of bike rides started during each hour of the day, totalled across the entire month of August.
 We can see peak usage during evening rush hour (between 5 PM and 7 PM).
-The time of lowest usage was between 2 AM and 5AM.
+The time of lowest usage was between 2 AM and 5 AM.
 It is during this period of time that bike repairs and maintenance should be completed as it will have the lowest impact on user base satisfaction.

 ![](https://github.com/jbowman86/Bike_Sharing_Program/blob/ec964eb9723ea10f462aabe3b45768061943a633/Images/NYC_Bike_Repairs.png)